Parents launch legal challenge over Welsh schools’ new relationships and sex education curriculum

 Some of the children attend state schools while others have been removed due to concerns about RSE.

-The curriculum was launched in September and sees the mandatory teaching of relationships and sexuality education being taught to children from the age of seven.
+The curriculum was launched in September and sees the mandatory teaching of relationships and sexuality education being taught to children from from the age of three.

 He said that all five claimants have "philosophical and moral objections" to the RSE curriculum and would want to exercise a parental right to excuse their child from these classes.